Bookmark This Site

 • Life insurance.
 As you are no doubt aware, life insurance rates are greatly influenced by age, occupation, and medical history.
 Even if you have not yet started a family or accumulated expensive assets, you might save many dollars in the future if you begin your life insurance program while still a resident physician.
 At a minimum, you may be able to lock in your rates at this younger age for some period in the future and/or guarantee insurability for long periods, maybe even with lifetime protection.

 There are some other items you may want to consider, but these three (disability, liability, and life insurance) should be at the very top of your list of insurance coverages as you complete your residency.
 Wise decisions at this point of your life and career may pay handsome rewards for many years to come.
-Refer to your insurance policy contract for specific information regarding your coverage and for actual terms, conditions and exclusions.
-The above statements are general in nature and may or may not reflect the actual terms of your insurance policy.

 Comments